-The Vice President of Administrative Services will be responsible for disseminating the message to students, faculty and staff.
-In addition, LASD will print and post the timely warning message on the public bulletin boards located throughout the campus.
+The College Incident Commander will be responsible for disseminating the message to students, faculty, and staff.
+The Los Angeles County Sheriff's Department is responsible for providing the College with timely information.
+In addition, campus Sheriff's personnel will print and post the timely warning message on the public bulletin boards located throughout the campus.

-Anyone with information warranting a timely warning should contact the Sheriff's' Department by phone to (818) 947-2911 or in person at the Sheriff's office located on the southwest corner of the Maintenance & Operations Building at Parking Lot D.
+Anyone with information warranting a timely warning should contact the Sheriff's Department by phone to (818) 947-2911 or in person at the Sheriff's Office located on the southwest corner of the Maintenance & Operations Building at Parking Lot D.